Form Workplace Solutions. Workspace designs for more dynamic, flexible, and collaborative ways of working

 Office pods

-Where an office is predominantly open plan, phone booths and individual pods provide an area for individuals to make calls with a degree of privacy.
+Where an office is predominantly open plan, phone booths and individual office pods provide a space for calls, video meetings or focused work with a greater degree of privacy.

 break-out-areas